RangerTJ/windows-game-controller-toggle/README.md

 Future Ideas:

-    * Parse shell commmand output entirely within python script, so no text file output is necessary
-    * Convert .bat and .py into unified .exe
     * Disable specific device command
     * Enable specific device command
     * Add GUI to make it prettier and not feel like an app from the days of DOS-based adventure games